dekoza/mtgpl/CLB.rst

 :mtgtip:`Sivriss, Nightmare Speaker<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/3/334bc010-5b60-4075-be12-0b36f41f32c6.jpg?1653697663|https://scryfall.com/card/clb/148/sivriss-nightmare-speaker?utm_source=api>`
    |tap|, Sacrifice another creature or an artifact: For each opponent, you mill a card, then return that card from your graveyard to your hand unless that player pays 3 life.
-(To mill a card, a player puts the top card of their library into their graveyard.)
+(To mill a card, put the top card of your library into your graveyard.)

    Choose a Background (You can have a Background as a second commander.)